YevhenOstrovskiy/YevhenOstrovskiy/README.md

 ## Contacts:
-  I'm always happy to talk to new people when it comes to development or technology.
+  I'm always happy to talk to new people when it comes to development or technologies.
 If you have any questions or suggestions, don't hesitate to contact me.
 - [My Gmail](yevhenostrovskyi9@gmail.com)
 - [Telegram](https://t.me/ostriyjeka)